-If you're running a more broad digital marketing campaign for your client, it’s likely that you've included SEO in the service offering.
-Tracking changes in a website's SEO rankings is a crucial part of demonstrating the progress of the campaign.
-In this section, the report displays metrics such as the overall rank changes for each day of the month, as well as the actual rank of the client's website.
+If you're running a more broad digital marketing campaign for your client, you've likely included SEO in the service offering.
+Tracking changes in a website's SEO rankings is a crucial part of demonstrating the campaign's progress.
+In this section, the report displays metrics such as the overall rank changes for each day of the month and the actual rank of the client's website.

 5. Social Media Overview

 Engagement breaks down into total followers and total post engagement.
-In this section you can also track the feeds of each social media platform so that you can show your clients what you've been posting for them each month.
+In this section, you can also track the feeds of each social media platform so that you can show your clients what you've been posting for them each month.

 6. PPC Overview

-If you're running paid ads for your clients there's no question they're going to want to know exactly how the budget was spent and the results it achieved.
-When it comes to PPC reporting, the metrics you can include here are completely customizable, although a few common metrics include total ad costs, cost-per-click, conversions, impressions, and more.
+If you're running paid ads for your clients, there's no question they're going to want to know exactly how the budget was spent and the results it achieved.
+When it comes to PPC reporting, the metrics you can include here are entirely customizable, although a few standard metrics include total ad costs, cost-per-click, conversions, impressions, and more.

 7. Email Overview

-For example, if you're sending emails for your clients, you want to know exactly how many people are opening them and how effective they are at driving conversions.
-This includes tracking key email metrics like open rate, click-through-rate, and the change in email subscribers throughout the month.
+For example, if you're sending emails to your clients, you want to know precisely how many people are opening them and how effectively they drive conversions.
+It includes tracking key email metrics like open rate, click-through rate, and the change in email subscribers throughout the month.

 Summary: Automate Your Client Reporting To Scale Your Agency

 Client reporting is an essential part of any successful marketing agency.
-After you’ve signed a new client and put them through your onboarding process, client reporting is the best framework to regularly communicate the value of your services.
-Aside from highlighting your achievements each reporting period, reporting is also a useful tool to educate, and potentially upsell your clients on additional services.
+After you’ve signed a new client and put them through your onboarding process, client reporting is the best framework to communicate the value of your services on a regular basis, set your pricing right, and improve your client relationships.

 Save countless hours each month and improve your agency-client relationships with client reporting software.
 Start your 14-day free trial today!